NextronSystems/analysis-cockpit-manual/administration/amc.rst

 You can also set a time when an asset was compromised.
 This is useful when you want to see which systems were compromised in the last 30 days.

-In combination with the ``ASGARD Query`` and ``Labels``, which are identical to your ASGARD, you can even narrow down the events by system group (e.g., Domain Controllers, or certain locations).
+In combination with the ``ASGARD Query`` and ``Labels``, which are pinned to your assets, you can even narrow down the events by system group (e.g., Domain Controllers, or certain locations).

 .. figure:: ../images/cockpit_asgard_query.png
    :alt: Filtering within the Assets View

    Filtering within the Assets view

+For more ``ASGARD Query`` examples, please open the Query Help on the right of the query input field (info icon).